Updated July 2022

 Seattle is called the Emerald City for a good reason.
 Lush greenery is everywhere.
-Urban trails criss-cross throughout the city, and a nature park is never more than a couple of minutes away.
-In fact, there are thousands of hikes just a couple hours from the city center.
+Urban trails crisscross throughout the city, and a nature park is never more than a couple of minutes away.
+In fact, there are thousands of PNW hikes just a few hours from Seattle.
 We know our fellow Seattlites are itching to hit the trails for some fresh air and joyful movement.
-If you want to experience the abundant forests surrounding Seattle, here are 10 hikes you won’t want to miss.
+If you want to experience the abundant forests surrounding Seattle, here are 10 weekend hikes you won’t want to miss.

 1. Little Si – 3.7 miles

 Little Si and its larger companion Mount Si are often referred to as “Resolution Peaks,” due to the masses that appear on the trails right after each new year begins.
-Don’t be deterred by threats of crowds however, because the trail is popular for a reason.
-Plus, if you head out early or later in the afternoon, you’ll miss most of the weekend warriors.
+Don’t be deterred by threats of crowds however, weekend hikers can enjoy it just as much, especially if you head out early or later in the afternoon.
 The first quarter mile is rather steep and grueling, but the path levels out to give you a break before the final push to the peak.
-Although you might think Little Si provides little sights, the 1,550-foot elevation at the summit has breathtaking views of Snoqualmie Valley, Rattlesnake Mountain, and Mount Washington.
+Although you might think Little Si provides little sights based on the name, the 1,550-foot elevation at the summit has breathtaking views of Snoqualmie Valley, Rattlesnake Mountain and Mount Washington.

 2. Pratt Connector to Pratt River Trail – 6.0 miles

-If you’re looking to avoid crowds, check out the hikes around the middle fork of the Snoqualmie River outside North Bend.
+If you’re looking to avoid crowds, check out this weekend hike around the middle fork of the Snoqualmie River outside North Bend.
 The Pratt Connector is a newer section of the trail that offers a faster and safer way to access the Pratt River Trail.
-Although the 6-mile round-trip hike is quite beautiful, it remains fairly undiscovered by the Seattle weekend hikers.
-Highlights of the hike include lush, green forest, exciting creek crossings, and sounds of the nearby rushing river.
+Although the 6-mile round trip is quite beautiful, it remains fairly undiscovered by Seattle residents.
+Highlights include lush, green forest, exciting creek crossings and sounds of the nearby rushing river.

 3. Franklin Ghost Town – 3.2 miles